amzn/selling-partner-api-samples/.github/ISSUE_TEMPLATE/bug_report.md

 * **Use case:** [e.g. Merchant Fulfillment]
 * **Programming language:** [e.g. Java]

+**Relevant code section**
+The root-cause of the bug is related to the following sections of the code:
+* [e.g. selling-partner-api-samples/use-cases/.../MyClass.java]
+* ...

 **To reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'